igdatc/igdatc.github.io/connect.md

 **Twitter**

-You can tweet at [@igdatc](http://www.twitter.com/igdatc) and we will see it eventually.
+You can tweet at [@igdatc](http://www.twitter.com/igdatc) and we will probably see it the fastest.
 We love to retweet and follow local game developers!

 **Facebook**